The Current Online

 Marth was previously the IT Director of Supply Chain Management Systems for IDS and Phantom Works.
 Prior experiences include the Computing and Network Operations organization supporting the Midwest Region for Service Delivery Management and Operations; Finance Systems; the Missiles Division of McDonnell Douglas; and the Telecommunications Division of McDonnell Douglas Automation Company.

 Before joining MasterCard, Ms. Meyer held sales and product management roles in telecommunications and financial services software development.
 Ms. Meyer holds a B.A. from Macalester College and a Master of Science in Information Systems from the University of Missouri - St. Louis.
+In 2014, she completed a Data Mining certificate program from the University of California—San Diego.

 Ms. Meyer resides in St. Charles, MO with her husband and daughter.